GoSecure/pyrdp/README.md

 ```
 --auth ssp
 ```
-This will enable the possibility to intercept NLA enabled connections.
+This will enable the possibility to intercept NLA-enforced connections.

 ##### Alternative host redirection
 If the server you are trying to connect enforces NLA, you can redirect the